Cancel anytime

 Goal

-The ETF's goal is to track the performance, before fees and expenses, of the Bloomberg US 1-5 Year Corporate Bond Index.
+The primary investment goal is to track the performance of the Bloomberg 1-5 Year Corporate Bond Index before fees and expenses.

 Investment Approach and Strategy

-Composition The ETF primarily holds U.S. dollar-denominated, investment-grade corporate bonds with maturities between one and five years.
+Composition The ETF holds a portfolio of U.S. dollar-denominated, investment-grade corporate bonds with maturities ranging from 1 to 5 years.

 Market Position

-Market Share: SPSB holds a significant market share within the short-term corporate bond ETF category.
+Market Share: SPSB holds a substantial market share within the short-term corporate bond ETF sector.

 Competitors